Thank you PTA members!

-In Seattle, we have 14,000 members in 75 schools.
+In Seattle, we have 14,000 members.
 Our success lies in advocating at all levels and using the insight we gain by volunteering in our local schools to speak up for kids and sponsor cost-effective programs.

 1897: National PTA founded.
 Today: 6 million members

 1905: Washington State PTA founded.
 Today: 150,000 members